-The City of San Rafael and GWC invite you to Coastal Cleanup Day!
+The City of San Rafael and GWC teamed up for Coastal Cleanup Day 2017!

 Coastal Cleanup Day is an annual event in California and around the country.
 Everyone helps keep waterways and shorelines clean.

-Clean one of San Rafael’s hidden treasures.
-Join members of the Gallinas Watershed Council, the volunteer neighborhood stewards of Las Gallinas Creek who regularly kayak and clean the creek.
+Cleaning one of San Rafael’s hidden treasures is a lot of fun.
+Just ask the members of the Gallinas Watershed Council, the volunteer neighborhood stewards of Las Gallinas Creek who regularly kayak and clean the creek.

-You’ll be amazed how much fun it is cleaning up the creek with canoes, kayaks and rowboats, pulling the trash out as we paddle down the stream.
+We cleaned up the creek with kayaks and stand up paddleboards, pulling the trash out as we paddled down the stream.

 Meet 10:30 AM at McInnis Boat Dock.

-We align our cleanup with high tide on Gallinas Creek.
+We aligned our cleanup with high tide on Gallinas Creek.
 On Sept 16 that is around 11:15 AM (5.2 feet high).

 In other words, by canoe, kayak, boat, paddleboard or on foot.